brettwsanders/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Flipbook

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The market is anyone who likes to make quick and easy animations.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  The application is a simple animation maker.
+There will be a blank screen with drawing tools.
+The user can draw something onto the screen and save the frame.
+Then the next frame (another blank screen) will appear.
+The user will draw the next frame of the animation.
+The user can continue to draw as many frames as they like.
+When they are done they can watch all the frames in a loop to see the animation.

 ## Problem ##
   > Describe the problem your product solves.
+  The products solves the problem of making extremely quick and easy animations.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  The flipbook application solves the problem by being simple and easy to use and understand.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  My kids LOVE using this app!

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just navigate to the flipbook site and start drawing!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  This is so easy and fun I just love it!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Try it for yourself at <insert url here> thanks!